zseen/cs50/Week4/speller/README.md

 ## Why do you think we declared the parameters for `check` and `load` as `const` (which means "constant")?

-This way they cannot be (accidentally) modified, if we tried to do so, it would throw an error message.
+This way they cannot be (accidentally) modified, if we tried to do so, the compiler would present an error message.